littleosbook/littleosbook/virtual_memory.md

 _Virtual memory_ is an abstraction of physical memory.
 The purpose of virtual memory is generally to simplify application development and to let processes address more memory than what is actually physically present.
-We also don't want applications messing with the kernel or other applications' memory.
+We also don't want applications messing with the kernel or other applications' memory due to security.

 In the x86 architecture, virtual memory can be accomplished in two ways:
-Segmentation and paging.
+_segmentation_ and _paging_.
 Paging is by far the most common and versatile technique, and we'll implement it the next chapter.
 Some use of segmentation is still necessary to allow for code to execute under different privilege levels.